 The U.S. Department of Agriculture offers a list of how children as young as 2 can start helping at mealtime.

-Summer is a perfect time to learn about food.
-This summer, think about starting a family garden or even just planting a few herbs.
+Learning about food opens children to the experience of trying new foods.
+This can be as simple as picking out a new fruit or vegetable at the grocery store.
+In warmer weather, think about starting a family garden or even just planting a few herbs.
 Children will be more open to trying new vegetables if they’ve helped to grow them.

 If that seems overwhelming, start small.
 “Take your kids to the grocery store and pick out new foods to try together,” Doher suggests.